What Women Leaders Say About Locally Led Humanitarian Response

 Women leaders from Afghanistan, Colombia, the Democratic Republic of the Congo, and Nepal shared what they have learned on locally led humanitarian response:

-• Projects like WHS can flatten hierarchies between donors, INGOs, and WLOs, advancing the localization agenda
+- Projects like Women’s Voice and Leadership in Humanitarian Settings (WHS) can flatten hierarchies between donors, INGOs, and WLOs, advancing the localization agenda

 At the CSW side event Lessons Learned from the First Year of a Localization Project: Experiences from Afghanistan, Colombia, the Democratic Republic of the Congo, and Nepal on March 15 in New York, speakers from the Women’s Voice and Leadership in Humanitarian Settings (WHS) project reflected upon the first year of implementing this innovative localization project across four countries and shared important learnings with an audience of donors, INGOs, and women leaders.
 They expanded upon takeaways that were recently captured in a set of case studies from the first year of the project.